Lyoncore/UbuntuSilentInstallation/README.md

 $ rsync --delete -avP iso/ /media/USER/DISKLABEL/
 $ fusermount -u iso
 ````
 4. Note: the USB disk will only support UEFI boot, but not legacy boot.
+All contents in the USB disk will be removed after this operation.

 ## Create the preseed file for silent installation
 This preseed file provide the default selections and settings to the installer.